 You are eligible for data sync services if you:

 - Are an OCLC member and have an OCLC Cataloging and Metadata subscription

 - Have a Group services contract that authorizes you to do data sync

 OCLC has incorporated previous Batchload projects into newly defined collections designated by data type.

-There are five data sync collection types that can be ordered:
+There are four data sync collection types that can be ordered:

 - Local holdings records

 While most libraries have items which require the same type of processing, your library's local system may have different types of records — such as vendor, locally created, special collection / archive, or digital resource records — which require separate collections for the same data type.

 For example, you may send a file of records to add archival items to WorldCat.
 You want to be sure that these records replace any previous records you many have sent to OCLC.
 At the same time, you have another set of records which you do not want to replace but are interested in creating Local Bibliographic Data for representation in WorldCat Discovery.

 Each of these is a unique collection and requires two separate collections and submission of two separate sets of records.
 Each collection will have its own collection ID for tracking.